 If you were recently involved in a trucking accident and need a skilled personal injury lawyer to help you fight for some much-needed compensation, please reach out to William G. Kolodner Personal Injury Lawyers.
 We are always ready, willing, and able to assist our friends and neighbors in Baltimore.

-Who is Responsible for a Truck Accident?
+Who is Responsible for an 18-Wheeler Truck Accident?

 In a typical car accident lawsuit, the driver that was found to be at-fault for the collision by the police is almost always found to be liable for the damages sustained by the victims.
-When it comes to truck accident cases, this general rule does not always hold true.
+When it comes to commercial truck accident cases, this general rule does not always hold true.

 When a truck crashes into a car, motorcycle, or SUV, any of the following parties may be deemed responsible: